POWERFUL LEGAL HELP FOR

 The Costs of a Lost Limb

-Studys shows that 30% of people with limb loss experience depression or anxiety.
+Studies shows that 30% of people with limb loss experience depression or anxiety.
 Losing a limb can be a traumatic experience—it is an even more distressing experience when it was caused by a catastrophic accident.
 The loss of a limb can make it difficult for victims to make a living because limb prosthetics can cost tens of thousands of dollars—not even including the hours of physical therapy and the loss of wages.
 Costs for hospital and professional fees are an average of about $30,000.
 This cost is calculated without prosthetics costs—when combining both the hospital and prosthetics costs, it was estimated to be an average of $403,000 in a patients’ lifetime expenses.
 This is only the costs for treatments, not counseling or emotional pain.

 Amputation Linked to Invokana Use

 A study conducted by the FDA showed that Type 2 diabetes patients who were prescribed Invokana were twice as likely to require amputation.
 This forced a black box warning label on the drug.
 Invokana and its generic form, Canagliflozin, control the glucose levels in type 2 diabetes patients.
-Learn more about this in our HHR blogs.

-Contact Our Harrisburg Amputation Attorneys Today!
+Contact Our Pennsylvania Amputation Attorneys Today!

 If you or a loved one have suffered an amputation, you have the right to seek compensation.
 At Handler, Henning & Rosenberg, we have the knowledge and experience needed to handle serious injury cases.
 If you need a lawyer on your side, we provide the results-driven representation you are looking for.
 Our Pennsylvania amputation accident attorneys are not afraid to take on big insurance companies on your behalf.
 Since 1922, our law firm has successfully recovered tens of millions of dollars on behalf of our clients.
-We have offices in Carlisle, Hanover, Harrisburg, Lancaster, & York to serve you.
+We have offices in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County, and York to serve you.

 Why hire the legal team of Handler, Henning & Rosenberg?